 With these clarifications in mind, let’s fill in your study weeks!
 Let’s consider the following scenarios:

-Say you have nine study blocks per week:
+Say you have eight study blocks per week:

-If you have nine solid study blocks per week, then commit to dedicate each block to one subject, going down the list below:
+If you have eight solid study blocks per week, then commit to dedicate each block to one subject, going down the list below:

 - Gen Chem

 - Organic Chem

 - CARS including newspaper strategy and practice passages.

 Add in the following blocks if you have extra time:

 - Review blocks where you simply review everything you’ve covered